harry1576/computerGraphicsRayTracingAssignment/README.md

 More details can be found in the [report](docs/report.pdf).

-# How to Build and Run the program:
+# How to Build and Run the Program:

 First ensure required libraries are installed.